SethReis/cs245-project-group-p3/course_code/README.md

 ## Overview

 BetterRag is an advanced Retrieval-Augmented Generation (RAG) pipeline designed to retrieve relevant information and generate high-quality responses to user queries.
-The model leverages multiple tools and methodologies to ensure effective data retrieval, reranking, and answer generation.
+The model leverages multiple methodologies to ensure effective data retrieval, reranking, and answer generation.
 This README explains the components, pipelines, and execution flow of the `BetterRag` model.

 ---